it-innovation/EXPERImonitor/README-bin.txt

 =============
 The ECC documentation can be found in the 'docs' folder.

-Javadoc for the source code may be found in 'javaDoc' folder.
+Javadoc for the source code may be found in 'javadoc' folder.

 Binaries
 ========